 For example, they can provide a more durable frame due to the added weight of the quill stem.
 Additionally, quills tend to be stiffer than other stems, which can make them better for heavier riders.

 However, quills do have some drawbacks.
 For one, they require heavy steerer tubes, and the headset needs to be a bit kinky.
-This means that you will likely need to sell different size forks in order to use a quill stem.
+This means that you will likely need to sell different-sized forks to use a quill stem.

 Moreover, because quills are so stiff, they limit your choice of forks.
 This can create challenges when trying to ride multiple types of terrain or when climbing steep hills.
 Overall, while quills do have their limitations, they have proven themselves over time as one of the strongest stems on the market.